 How often should Audi wiper blades be replaced?

-Replace blades when performance declines.
+Replace blades when performance declines and your wipers start to leave streaks and smears.
 Most drivers replace them every 1-2 years depending on usage and climate.
 In Australia this usually means every 1 year as the harsh UV from the sun causes wiper blades to dry out and streak.

 Do universal wiper blades work on an Audi?